Sprinklr (NYSE:CXM) Announces Earnings Results

-Sprinklr (NYSE:CXM – Get Rating) announced its quarterly earnings data on Tuesday.
-The company reported ($0.05) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.01, Briefing.com reports.
-The firm had revenue of $144.98 million during the quarter, compared to the consensus estimate of $140.96 million.
-Sprinklr had a negative return on equity of 30.66% and a negative net margin of 23.17%.
-The company’s revenue for the quarter was up 30.6% compared to the same quarter last year.
+Sprinklr (NYSE:CXM – Get Rating) posted its quarterly earnings data on Tuesday.
+The company reported ($0.05) EPS for the quarter, beating analysts’ consensus estimates of ($0.06) by $0.01, Briefing.com reports.
+Sprinklr had a negative net margin of 23.17% and a negative return on equity of 30.66%.
+The company had revenue of $144.98 million during the quarter, compared to analyst estimates of $140.96 million.
+The firm’s quarterly revenue was up 30.6% compared to the same quarter last year.

-CXM has been the subject of a number of recent analyst reports.
-Barclays upped their price objective on Sprinklr from $14.00 to $15.00 and gave the company an “overweight” rating in a research note on Wednesday.
-Wells Fargo & Company upped their price target on Sprinklr from $11.00 to $12.00 and gave the company an “equal weight” rating in a research report on Thursday, April 7th.
-Citigroup upped their price target on Sprinklr from $14.00 to $15.00 and gave the company a “neutral” rating in a research report on Thursday, April 7th.
-JMP Securities dropped their price target on Sprinklr from $27.00 to $22.00 and set a “market outperform” rating on the stock in a research report on Thursday, April 7th.
-Finally, Stifel Nicolaus dropped their price target on Sprinklr from $26.00 to $18.00 and set a “buy” rating on the stock in a research report on Monday, March 21st.
-Four equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $18.47.
+CXM has been the subject of a number of analyst reports.
+Morgan Stanley reduced their price objective on shares of Sprinklr from $15.00 to $12.00 and set an “equal weight” rating for the company in a research note on Wednesday.
+Stifel Nicolaus reduced their price objective on shares of Sprinklr from $18.00 to $15.00 in a research note on Wednesday.
+Wells Fargo & Company upped their target price on Sprinklr from $11.00 to $12.00 and gave the company an “equal weight” rating in a report on Thursday, April 7th.
+JMP Securities dropped their target price on Sprinklr from $27.00 to $22.00 and set a “market outperform” rating on the stock in a report on Thursday, April 7th.
+Finally, Barclays upped their target price on Sprinklr from $14.00 to $15.00 and gave the company an “overweight” rating in a report on Wednesday.
+Four equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $17.37.

-A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
-Bank of America Corp DE grew its position in Sprinklr by 388.7% during the 1st quarter.
-Bank of America Corp DE now owns 45,410 shares of the company’s stock worth $541,000 after acquiring an additional 36,118 shares during the last quarter.
-Advisors Asset Management Inc. purchased a new stake in Sprinklr in the 1st quarter worth approximately $44,000.
-Royal Bank of Canada lifted its holdings in Sprinklr by 117.2% in the 1st quarter.
-Royal Bank of Canada now owns 36,025 shares of the company’s stock worth $428,000 after buying an additional 19,438 shares during the period.
-Ensign Peak Advisors Inc purchased a new stake in Sprinklr in the 1st quarter worth approximately $111,000.
-Finally, California State Teachers Retirement System lifted its holdings in Sprinklr by 235.1% in the 1st quarter.
-California State Teachers Retirement System now owns 83,558 shares of the company’s stock worth $994,000 after buying an additional 58,623 shares during the period.
-Institutional investors and hedge funds own 30.22% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in CXM.
+Citigroup Inc. boosted its position in Sprinklr by 308.9% during the first quarter.
+Citigroup Inc. now owns 2,212 shares of the company’s stock worth $26,000 after purchasing an additional 1,671 shares during the period.
+Royal Bank of Canada bought a new stake in shares of Sprinklr in the second quarter valued at approximately $31,000.
+Deutsche Bank AG bought a new stake in shares of Sprinklr in the fourth quarter valued at approximately $40,000.
+Advisors Asset Management Inc. bought a new stake in shares of Sprinklr in the first quarter valued at approximately $44,000.
+Finally, UBS Group AG boosted its position in shares of Sprinklr by 23.4% in the first quarter.
+UBS Group AG now owns 5,862 shares of the company’s stock valued at $69,000 after acquiring an additional 1,111 shares during the period.
+30.22% of the stock is owned by hedge funds and other institutional investors.

 Sprinklr, Inc provides enterprise cloud software products worldwide.
 The company offers Unified Customer Experience Management platform, a purpose-built to analyze unstructured customer experience data, built to scale across future and modern channels, and integrates all stages of the customer journey.